ebkr/GoProjectify/README.md

 ### Status

-You can create and link nodes together.

-There is no visual representation, other than a print command.
+There is now a web interface, that allows every current incorporated feature.

 You are unable to delete links.

-You can remove nodes.